A saga of faith and struggle driven by the conviction that all human beings deserve the highest quality of life.

 FOLK (Friends of Lord Krishna)

-FOLK (Friends of Lord Krishna) is another transformational program addressing the needs of the youth.
-Every Saturday and Sunday, over 1,000 youngsters make their way to the ISKCON temple for an enjoyable evening of spiritual classes, music, dance, and prasadam, i.e. delicious food offered to Lord Krishna.
+FOLK is another transformational program addressing the needs of the youth.
+Every Saturday and Sunday, over 1,000 youngsters make their way to the ISKCON temple for an enjoyable evening of spiritual classes, music, dance, and prasadam, i.e., delicious food offered to Lord Krishna.

-Feeding Over 1.4 Million Underprivileged Children Every Day
+Feeding Over 1.7 Million Underprivileged Children Every Day as of July 2018.

-In the year 2000 Madhu Pandit Dasa started addressing the issue of supporting education by introducing the national mid-day meal program through the Akshaya Patra Foundation.
+In the year 2000, Sri Madhu Pandit Dasa started addressing the issue of supporting education by introducing the national mid-day meal program through the Akshaya Patra Foundation.

-Sparked by an informal chat on a typical Sunday morning in the temple with Mohandas Pai and Abhay Jain, Madhu Pandit Dasa soon worked at leveraging technology and philanthropy towards the cause of alleviating class room hunger and malnutrition among the school going children across India.
+Sparked by an informal chat on a typical Sunday morning in the temple with Sri Mohandas Pai and Sri Abhay Jain; Sri Madhu Pandit Dasa soon worked at leveraging technology and philanthropy towards the cause of alleviating class room hunger and malnutrition among the school going children across India.
 He used his IIT skills to design and setup the first centralized kitchen facility to prepare meals for 30,000 children every day.
 Thus was born the Akshaya Patra program.

 It began in the year 2000 as a scheme that fed a mere 1,500 underprivileged children.
 In less than a decade, the Akshaya Patra mid-day meal program had become one of India’s best conceived, technology-intensive social sector initiatives.
 It is a strategic intervention in the education of underprivileged children, providing unlimited free, hygienic, and nutritious meals every day.
-Presently, this program reaches about 14.3 lakh school children in 23 locations across 10 different states.
+As of July 2018, this program reaches about 1.7 Million children in 14,173 schools across 12 States in India.

 Awards & Accolades